Liturgical Stoles & Vestments

 Hello, my name is Alison Friend.

 I invite you to explore all the pages for the images or symbols that speak to you.
-Feel free to discuss with me how they can be used on your particular vestments or altar cloths.
+Feel free to discuss with me how they can be used on your particular vestments.

 I invite you also to seek the meaning behind the images as you take a tour around this site.
 Enjoy!